-Often, the medical history and the clinical signs present are sufficient to aid in diagnosis, but sometimes special tests are needed.
-These tests include (but are not limited to): collection of conjunctival and/or corneal cells for culture, or cytology (looking at the cells under a microscope), or special DNA tests for FHV-1 infection.
+Often, the medical history and the clinical signs present are sufficient to aid in diagnosis of the cause of squinting, but sometimes special tests are needed, and sometimes specialists are needed--- board-certified veterinary ophthalmologists (see www.acvo.org).
+Chylamidia and Mycoplasma infections will typically resolve on their own, hastened by topical antibiotic therapy.
+Diagnostic tests include (but are not limited to): collection of conjunctival and/or corneal cells for culture, or cytology (collecting conjunctival or corneal 'scrapings' to look at the cells under a microscope).
 Usually a diagnostic test is performed in which a green dye called fluorescein is applied to the eye.
-This dye sticks to the surface of the cornea wherever there is an erosion or ulcer on the cornea.
-The dye fluoresces bright green (making it easier to see under magnification) when a special blue light is then shone on the eye.
+This dye sticks to the surface of the "raw" corneal surface wherever there is an ulcer on the cornea.
+The dye fluoresces bright green (making it easier to see the area of missing surface cells) when a special blue light is shone on the eye.

 It is also important to know that FHV-1 conjunctivitis and/or keratitis cannot be cured, only controlled.
+FHV-1 viral particles live in the body forever.
 In between flare-ups, the cat’s eyes can be normal.
 Flare-ups can occur frequently, or there can be years in between each flare-up.
 Some cats will never have a flare-up.

-There are many different possible treatments for conjunctivitis caused by FHV-1, depending on the clinical signs present, and there are even more different drug treatment choices if the cornea is involved.
+There are many different possible treatments for conjunctivitis and keratitis caused by FHV-1, depending on the clinical signs present and tissues affected.
 If the cornea is involved, vision might be compromised if the virus is not controlled, but it is rare for a cat with ocular FHV-1 infection to become totally blinded by the disease.
 Rather, the disease is more likely to cause long-term pain and discomfort without proper treatment.
-Some cats with ocular FHV-1 disease are very painful; just as shingles in people (caused by a human herpesvirus) can be quite painful, so can FHV-1 infection in cats if pain nerve fibers are affected.
-Additionally, a great challenge in treating cats with FHV-1 ocular disease is that the treatment itself can be stressful and the stress can aggravate the disease.
+Some cats with ocular FHV-1 disease are very painful; just as shingles in people (caused by a flare-up in adults of childhood chickenpox, which is a human Herpesvirus) can be quite painful, so can FHV-1 infection in cats if pain nerve fibers are affected.
+Additionally, a great challenge in treating cats with FHV-1 ocular disease is that the treatment itself can be stressful, and the stress can aggravate the disease.